 What can we do about polyester blend fabrics?

 At the vanguard of recycling technologies is chemical recycling.
-In 2023 US researchers at North Carolina State University identified a method to break down polyester-cotton into its component parts within 48 hours.
-The same year in Demark at the University of Copenhagen another team of researchers found another chemical approach that leaves both the PET and cotton intact.
+Recent research is making promising progress.
+For example, in 2023 US researchers at North Carolina State University identified a method to break down polyester-cotton into its component parts within 48 hours.
+The same year in Denmark at the University of Copenhagen another team of researchers found another chemical approach that leaves both the PET and cotton intact.
 Both result in a polyester product that can be reformed into pellets and from there, recycled yarn.
-Both may help pave the way for large-scale chemical recycling and the upcycling of blended composites and PET-containing waste, although there is work to be done to create a commercial, fast recycling process.

 By increasing the collection and recycling rates of plastic waste and improving recycling technologies, the textile industry can make significant strides towards making recycled polyester more prevalent and effective.